FF-Koala/Regular-Expressions-Plugin/README.md

 This is a basic plugin based on Oniguruma library that allows the use of regular expressions in samp scripting.

 As it is stated in this link http://lh3lh3.users.sourceforge.net/reb.shtml , onig is the fastest regex library at the moment.
-Even so, you must consider that it uses an BT-based alogrithm, so passing an non appropriate syntax, could take a lot of time to procces on big strings.
+Even so, you must consider that it uses an BT-based alogrithm, so passing an non appropriate syntax, could take a lot of time to process on big strings.
 (Personally, i never encountered this problem).

 Release Website: Gta-Mp.ro